taka-wang/oc-2200-packs/remove_heading_title/README.md

 # Remove heading title

-This module remove heading titls from the following modules:
+This module remove heading titles from the following pages:

 - bestseller
 - featured